 Previous Winners of the Spanish Grand Prix

-Although British driver Nigel Mansell won the first two races at the circuit it’s Michael Schumacher who holds the record for most wins with six victories there.
-Finnish drivers Mika Häkkinen and Kimi Räikkönen have won the race five times between them.
+Although British driver Nigel Mansell won the first two races at the circuit it’s Michael Schumacher who holds the record for most wins with six victories here.
+Finnish drivers Mika Häkkinen and Kimi Räikkönen have won the race five times between them whilst Lewis Hamilton has now won four titles.

 2015 Nico Rosberg Mercedes